-Puebla de los Angeles, also known as Puebla de Zaragoza, is Mexico's fourth largest city and is also among the oldest in the country.
-It is one of the Mexican cities that has best preserved its colonial architecture, and was chosen by UNESCO as a World Heritage site.
-Puebla's warm hospitality, relaxed atmosphere, colorful surroundings and distinct colonial history make it a worthwhile destination.It is located only about two hours from Mexico City, so it can be visited on a day trip, but it's worth staying at least a couple of days.
+Puebla de Zaragoza is the capital of Mexico's Puebla state.
+This is Mexico's fourth largest city and is also one of the oldest in the country.
+The city has well conserved colonial architecture and is among those chosen by UNESCO as World Heritage sites.
+Puebla's warm hospitality, relaxed atmosphere, colorful surroundings and distinct colonial history make it a worthwhile destination.It is located only about two hours from Mexico City, so it can be visited on a day trip from the nation's capital, but it's worth staying at least a couple of days.

 What to see and do:

 - Go on a walking tour of Puebla's historical center to discover the beautiful colonial buildings.

-- Take the Turibus or tranvia for a guided tour.
+- Take the Turibus or tranvia for a guided bus tour of the city and surroundings.

 - 2 Sur 708, Centro Historico Tel: (222) 229-3850